samuelgfeller/slim-example-project/docs/naming-convention.md

 4. **Suffix with "Action"**: `Action` at the end of the action names indicates that the class is an action.
-5. **Prefix with "Api"**: Only for Api requests add `Api` at the beginning of the action name to indicate that the request is made from another application via said interface.
+5. **Prefix with "Api"**: Only for Api requests add `Api` at the beginning of the action name to indicate that the request is made from another application via this interface.
 5. **Folder Structure**: Actions are organized into "Page" and "Ajax" folders based on whether they handle page requests or Ajax requests.